 Montreat College offers a certificate program in Wilderness Leadership which consists of a minimum of 15 hours of course work.
-Courses include Leadership and Group Dynamics, Outdoor Education Practicum, Field Natural History, Expedition Management, and one at least one course from the following: Outdoor Programming and Leadership in Whitewater Canoeing, Kayaking or Rock Climbing.
+This unique program is open to any current Montreat student or transfer interested in completing the certificate.
+Students are accepted by special application only.
+The program is housed on the Black Mountain Campus and combines an intentional community setting with specific leadership training.
+Courses include Leadership and Group Dynamics, Winter Outdoor Education, Outdoor Education Practicum, Field Natural History, Expedition Management, and one at least one course from the following: Outdoor Programming and Leadership in Whitewater Canoeing, Kayaking or Rock Climbing.
 In addition to this course work students will complete a Wilderness First Responder and a Wilderness Education Association Certification.
 Students are required to pay regular tuition, room and board fees, special course and certification fees.
+The Immersion Semester is currently offered in the spring semester of even years (2012, 2014, etc.)